 7. Know when to pick up the phone.

 Not all correspondence can (or should) be handled via email.
 As stated above, some issues become too complex, or involve too many people, to remain confined to an email.
-And don’t use email to cancel a meeting at the last minute, or to send bad news, like layoffs.
+And don’t use email to cancel a meeting at the last minute, or to send bad news.

-How your company communicates—both internally and with clients or partners—can reflect on your reliability, and responsiveness.
+How your company communicates—both internally and with clients or partners—indicates your reliability, and responsiveness.
 Adopting these tips will help your business emails measure up to the polish and professionalism you hope to project.

 Be sure to share any tips you have in the comments.
 And when the situation demands a phone call, learn how a GoToConnect cloud phone system can help you communicate better.